10maurycy10/10maurycy10.github.io/content/misc/perfect_sampling/index.md

 For small telescopes, under 100mm in aperture, like the small refactors commonly used for deep sky imaging, it's entirely possible for the seeing to be below your Dawes' limit:

-The commonly Redcat 51 has a Dawes' limit of 2.3 arcseconds, and should be largely unaffected except in particularly bad seeing.
+The common Redcat 51 has a Dawes' limit of 2.3 arcseconds, and should be largely unaffected except in particularly bad seeing.

-Things change a bit for large telescopes:
-An 8-inch Schmidt-Cassegrain will have a Dawes' limit of 0.57 arcseconds, which is enough to be affected by seeing.
+On the other hand, a large 8-inch Schmidt-Cassegrain will have a Dawes' limit of 0.57 arcseconds, which is enough to be affected by seeing.
-If the atmosphere spreads out light into a disk 2 arcseconds wide, then imaging at 1x Dawes' per pixel would not be a problem.
+If the atmosphere spreads out light into a disk 2 arcseconds wide, then imaging at 1x Dawes' per pixel would be close to ideal sampling.

 Another important factor is that color camera's have approximately half the resolution you'd expect:
 Every pixel only sees a single color channel, so processing software has to interpolate between pixels to find the true color.